davidmalcolm/texi2rst/output/using-precompiled-headers.rst

   :option:`-pedantic-errors`

-For all of these except the last, the compiler automatically ignores the precompiled header if the conditions arent met.
-If you find an option combination that doesnt work and doesnt cause the precompiled header to be ignored, please consider filing a bug report, see Bugs.
+For all of these except the last, the compiler automatically ignores the precompiled header if the conditions aren't met.
+If you find an option combination that doesn't work and doesn't cause the precompiled header to be ignored, please consider filing a bug report, see Bugs.